world-federation-of-advertisers/planning-evaluation-framework/README.md

 data available in your organization, you can construct your own data design.
 An example data design can be found in the directory `examples/data_designs`.

-An Experimental Design specifies the models that will be evaluated and the parameters that will be used for evaluation.
+An Experimental Design specifies the modeling strategies that will be evaluated and the parameters that will be used for evaluation.
 An Experimental Design is given by a Python class.
 An Experimental Design is subdivided into Experiments, which are further broken down into Trials.
-An Experiment consists of a collection of models and model parameters that are run against a single Dataset.
-A Trial consists of simulating the outcome of one model using one Dataset.
+An Experiment consists of a collection of modeling strategies and model parameters that are run against a single Dataset.
+A Trial consists of simulating the outcome of one modeling strategy using one Dataset and one set of parameter values.
 For an example Experimental Design, see the directory `examples/experimental_designs`.

 Once a Data Design and an Experimental Design have been specified, the Evaluator can be used to run simulations of the experimental design versus the data